The team is Miss Simpson, Mrs Tasker, Miss Ball, Miss Nicula & Miss Qadoos.

 Welcome to Year 1’s page.

 We have an exciting half term ahead of us.
-There are six weeks which will be full of first hand experiences to support the children’s learning.
+There are five weeks which will be full of first hand experiences to support the children’s learning.
 Reading continues to be a focus and it is great to see the children develop a love of books.
 In class they vote for our daily story and the children become very excited about the books they choose.

 Global theme: Peace and Conflict